-BRP does not recommend that anyone under the age of 16 to drive this vehicle.
-The passenger should be 12 years old or more and must be capable of keeping his feet on the footrests and his hands on the grab handles at all times when he is seated on the vehicle.
+Bombardier does not recommend anyone under the age of 16 to drive this vehicle.
+The passenger should be 12 years old or more and should be able keep his feet on footrests and his hands on the grab handles at all time when seated on the vehicle.
 For the child's safety, we strongly recommend you also follow and enforce this recommendation.
 You are the sole judge of a rider's capability to understand the risks and operate a vehicle safely.

-Persons with cognitive or physical impairments or who are high risk takers have an increased exposure to overturns or collisions which may result in injury including death.
+Persons with cognitive or physical impairments or are high risk takers have an increased exposure to overturns or collisions which may result in injury including death.

 Become completely familiar with the operational controls and the general operation of the vehicle before venturing into off road conditions.
-Practice driving in a suitable area free of hazards and feel the response of each control.
+Practice driving in a suitable area free of hazards and feel the response of each control before carrying a passenger.
 Drive at low speeds.
-Higher speeds require greater experience, knowledge and suitable riding conditions.
+Higher speeds requires greater experience, knowledge and suitable riding conditions.

-The vehicle handling, stability and braking distance will be affected when riding with a passenger.
+The vehicle handling, stability and braking distance may be affected when riding with a passenger.
 Safely reduce speed when riding with a passenger.
 Allow greater distance for braking.